OhadRevah/openshift-python-wrapper/tests/storage/cdi_import/container_images/fedora_rootdir/README.md

 # Customized Docker image

 ## Instruction
-This document describes how did I make the docker image "qe-cnv-tests-registry-fedora29-qcow2-rootdir" which was used in test_import_registy.py
+This document describes how the docker image "qe-cnv-tests-registry-fedora29-qcow2-rootdir" was made,\
+which is used in test_import_registry.py.

 The image requires three conditions:
 1. The disk image file is not under /disk directory